A SAT Encoding for Optimal Clifford Circuit Synthesis: Encoding Clifford Circuits for Synthesis

 \subsection{Encoding the Functionality\\ of a Clifford Circuit}

-As reviewed in \autoref{sec:related}, any $n$-qubit Clifford circuit can be realized using $\mathcal{O}(n^2/\log n)$ gates.
+As reviewed in \autoref{sec:related}, any $n$-qubit Clifford circuit can be realized using $\mathcal{O}(n^2/\log n)$ gates\footnote{A precise upper limit $T$ is explicitly given by the canonical form of Aaronson and Gottesman~\cite{aaronsonImprovedSimulationStabilizer2004}.}.
 Each of these gates can either be a single-qubit $H$ or $S$ gate on any qubit, or a two-qubit CNOT between any pairs of qubits---spanning the search space for the synthesis.
 Thus, overall, at any point in time, there are

 possible choices for gates.
-As a consequence, $\mathcal{O}(n^4 / \log n)$ Boolean variables suffice to describe all possible gates implementing a tableau, i.e., the structure of an arbitrary $n$-qubit Clifford circuit.
+As a consequence, given a certain \mbox{time-step} limit $T\in\mathcal{O}(n^2/\log n)$, a total of $T (1+n+n^2) \in \mathcal{O}(n^4 / \log n)$ Boolean variables suffice to describe all possible gates implementing a tableau, i.e., the structure of an arbitrary $n$-qubit Clifford circuit.

-\begin{example} \autoref{fig:search_space} illustrates the structure of the search space for the synthesis problem and shows all different choices of gates for up to three qubits: \begin{itemize} \item For $n=1$, there are just three options---doing nothing, apply a Hadamard gate, or applying an $S$ gate. \item For $n=2$, the single-qubit possibilities are complemented by two possible applications of a CNOT gate---resulting in a total of seven possible choices. \item For $n=3$, this number increases to thirteen. \end{itemize} \end{example}
+\begin{example} \autoref{fig:search_space} illustrates the structure of the search space (i.e., the gate-variables) for the synthesis problem and shows all different choices of gates for up to three qubits: \begin{itemize} \item For $n=1$, there are just three options---doing nothing, apply a Hadamard gate, or applying an $S$ gate. \item For $n=2$, the single-qubit possibilities are complemented by two possible applications of a CNOT gate---resulting in a total of seven possible choices. \item For $n=3$, this number increases to thirteen. \end{itemize} In the resulting encoding, each possible placement of a gate at each \mbox{time-step} is represented by a corresponding gate variable. \end{example}

-Based on that, encoding the functionality of a Clifford circuit for a given input state can be accomplished by representing a stabilizer tableau for the application of every gate.
-Since each of these tableaus again requires to store $\mathcal{O}(n^2)$ bits, another set of $\mathcal{O}(n^4 / \log n)$ Boolean variables are needed.
+Based on that, the functionality of a Clifford circuit for a given input state can be encoded by representing a stabilizer tableau for every considered \mbox{time-step}.
+Since each of these tableaus requires to store $n(2n+1)$ bits, another set of $T(n(2n+1))\in \mathcal{O}(n^4 / \log n)$ Boolean variables are needed---one for each bit in a tableau at each \mbox{time-step}, as can be seen in \autoref{ex:stabilizer}.

-In addition, functional constraints need to be added to relate the gates of the circuit with the respective tableaus.
+In addition, functional constraints need to be added to ensure the consistency between the gate and the tableau variables.
 These have the form:

-This results in a total of $\mathcal{O}(n^5/\log n)$ constraints to fully encode the functionality of a Clifford circuit in Boolean variables.
+where each of these row updates corresponds to one of the tableau update rules reviewed in \autoref{sec:cliffordgroup}.
+This results in a total of $T(1+n+n^2)n\in\mathcal{O}(n^5/\log n)$ constraints to ensure the consistency between the gate and the tableau variables.
+Furthermore, cardinality constraints on the gate variables within a time-step ensure that only a single gate is executed per \mbox{time-step}.